mariunaise/HDA-Thesis/content/introduction.typ

 #figure(
   include("../charts/PUF.typ"),
-  caption: [@puf model description using enrollment and reconstruction.]
+  caption: [@puf model description using enrollment and reconstruction @PUFChartRef] )<fig:puf_operation>
-)<fig:puf_operation>

 The enrollment stage will usually be performed in near ideal, lab-like conditions i.e. at room temperature ($25°C$).